corykacal/Embedded-RaspberryPi-Godot-UI-Kiosk-Image/README.md

 This build system creates a minimal Linux image designed to run a Godot 4 application in kiosk mode on a Raspberry Pi CM4.
 The system boots directly into your Godot application using the Cage Wayland compositor and Vulkan 1.2.

+I have found Godot to be a solid UI for Embedded Linux applications.
+This is due to the fact its compiled for the native system (over something like ReactJS/electron) and has a minimal foot print for how powerful it is.
+The GDExtension feature of Godot is also extremely helpful, as you can call native C++ code and libraries like GPIO pins.

+## Using this for other Linux boards

+You can use this with any other Linux board that supports Vulkan 1.2.
+Just change the defconfig.
+Whatever defconfig you use, make sure to copy over the stuff that was added for this intended kiosk functionality.

 ## Technical Requirements

 - Godot 4.x application compiled for ARM64 and Vulkan 1.2